Attention consists of suspending our thought, leaving it detached, empty and ready to be penetrated by the object.

-For years I have used the word Translation (meaning to carry across) implying that the words moved across into the images – but that is not how I make images – the image, and something else – something of its conveyance – the paint – the image and the paint are the thought – they are the language, the form idea takes.
+For years I have used the word Translation (meaning to carry across) implying that the words moved across into the images, but that is not how I make images, the image, and something else – something of its conveyance – the paint; the image and the paint are the thought.
+They are the language, the form the idea takes.

-so now I feel the word Transubstantiation (a movement across substance –the conversion of the substance which has no affect on appearance – a substance: still wine and bread and yet something else…
+so now I feel the word Transubstantiation; a movement across substance the conversion of the substance which has no affect on appearance of a substance: still wine and bread and yet something else.

 Ludwig Wittgenstein (Tractatus. §4.121)